-Cloudera Search supports document-level security in Search for CDH 5.1 and higher.
+Cloudera Search supports document-level security in Search for CDH 5.1 and later.
 Document-level security requires collection-level security.
 Configuring collection-level security is described earlier in this topic.

 Document-level security is disabled by default, so the first step in using document-level security is to enable the feature by modifying the solrconfig.xml.secure file.
-Remember to copy this file to solrconfig.xml, as described in Enabling Solr as a Client for the Sentry Service Using the Command Line.
+Remember to replace the solrconfig.xml with this file, as described in Enabling Sentry in Cloudera Search for CDH 5 on page 82.